-A few days before your first user test, run through it with teammates to ensure everything will run smoothly.
-Have a teammate pretend to be the user and set a timer to see how long it takes to complete the test.
+A few days before your first user test, rehearse the process with teammates to ensure everything will run smoothly.
+Grab a colleague from another team (someone who wasn’t involved in user testing planning) to act as the user and set a timer to see how long it takes to complete the test.

-It’s also a good idea to write a script for you to say before the test begins to give your users the proper context.
+It’s also a good idea to write a welcome script to give your users context before the test begins.

 - An introduction about yourself and your product

 - Information about what they are going to test